 Pro tip: if you want a thicker milk, just use a cheese cloth.
 You may get a bit of ‘pulp’ from the coconut yet you’ll also get a creamier finished product.

 Transfer your freshly made beverage to an airtight jar or bottle and refrigerate until ready to use.
 The milk will keep 3-4 days, maybe a little longer.
 As a result of the (healthy!) fat content, the milk will separate into layers, so be sure to shake before using.

 The top most layer is the coconut cream.
 In addition to other uses, it can be spooned off for recipes calling for the full-fat version.

 After all, former FDA commissioner Scott Gottlieb said, “almonds don’t lactate“.
 Of course we’re talking about coconut here, yet the same confusion applies.
 Actually, according to the Smithsonian Magazine, the word lactate actually comes from the Latin root word of lettuce – meaning the milky white juice that comes out of certain plants.

 In addition, various types of non-dairy milk, have been staples in Southeast Asian, African and Indian cuisines for ages.

 Homemade vs. Store Bought

 Meanwhile which is better?
-Recently we tested as many store bought almond milk and oat milk brands as we could find in Central Florida to see which were best.
-To clarify, while we haven't done the same for coconut beverages just yet - many of the same criteria apply.
-When it comes to buying from the store, we'd def avoid brands that contain additional sugar, gums, fillers or those always mysterious 'natural flavors'.
+Recently we tested as many store bought almond milk, oat milk, and coconut milk brands as we could find in Central Florida to see which were best.
+When it comes to buying from the store, we’d def avoid brands that contain additional sugar, gums, fillers or those always mysterious ‘natural flavors’.

-While there are always decently healthy options out there, if you want to know for sure what's in your milk and going into your body - I'd opt for homemade coconut milk when possible.
+While there are always decently healthy options out there, if you want to know for sure what’s in your milk and going into your body – I’d opt for homemade when possible.

 - Veggie bowl with coconut sriracha sauce – the secret’s in the sauce here